leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/eConnect for SX.e 20.3.0-Community Edition-Release Notes.md

 ## Enhancements

-Added a new section in the Magento Backend to add the extra fields to be sent while creating an order.
-This same section can be used for SX.e and CSD.
+- Added a new section in the Magento Backend to add the extra fields to be sent while creating an order

-Added support to sync more customer fields from the following APIs(API version might differ for SX.e and CSD)
+- Provided option in the Magento Backend to mention the transaction type/order type value

-- sxapiARGetCustomerDataGeneralV2
+- Order request information are shown in the backend sales order view section

-- sxapiARGetCustomerDataGeneralRest
+- ERP order number and customer number are shown in the backend sales order view section

-- sxapiARGetCustomerDataOrdering
+- Added support to show all the three lines of ShipTo address in Infor SX.e/CSD

-- sxapiARGetCustomerDataOrderingRest
+- Added support to synchronize more customer fields

-- sxapiARGetCustomerDataTaxing
+- Added support to synchronize more product fields

-Enhanced Product sync to support more attributes from the following APIs(API version might differ for SX.e and CSD)
+- Category synchronization is now supported for product

-- sxapiICGetWhseProductDataGeneralV3
+- Provided support to upgraded version of Stock APIs

-- sxapiICGetProductDataGeneralV4
+- Authentication details will now be auto-populated in the Authentication section after uploading an ionapi file

-- sxapiICGetWhseProductDataTaxingv2
+- Reorganized the Cron section by grouping the Order, Customer and Product Cron.

 ## Known Issues